-- c. at least 15 credits worth of courses chosen from the list of Computer Science specialisation courses published in the digital study guide were chosen. - d. the seminar of the research group in which the thesis is performed or a Literature Study (IN4306) is part of said IEP.
+- d. at least 15 credits worth of courses chosen from the list of Computer Science specialisation courses published in the digital study guide were chosen. - e. the seminar or a Literature Study (IN4306) is part of said IEP.
 The Literature Study as well as the courses in this list below provide students with knowledge of the research methods within the field of Computer Science.

 Code Name EC

 IN4326 Seminar Web Information Systems 5

 IN4398 Seminar Internet of Things 5

 CS4165 Seminar Social Signal Processing 5

 IN4314 Seminar Selected Topics in Multimedia Computing 5

 CS4130 Seminar Programming Languages 5

 IN4310 Seminar Computer Graphics 5

-IN4334 Analytics and Machine Learning for Software Engineering 5

-CS4125 Seminar Research Methodology for Data Science 5

-CS4245 Seminar Computer Vision by Deep Learning 5

-CS4120 Seminar Cyber Security 5

-IN4392 Cloud Computing 5

-CS4210-B Intelligent Decision Making Project 5

-e. the number of credits spent on free electives in said IEP is no higher than 25 credits.
+IN4334 Analytics and Machine Learning for Software Engineering 5 CS4125 Seminar Research Methodology for Data Science 5 CS4245 Seminar Computer Vision by Deep Learning 5 CS4120 Seminar Cyber Security 5 CS4290 Seminar Distributed Machinge Learning Systems 5 CS4210-B Intelligent Decision Making Project 5 CS4285 Seminar Decentralized Systems 5 f. the number of credits spent on free electives in said IEP is no higher than 25 credits.
 See the digital Study Guide for course options.
 A language course may be part of the IEP.
 See the list and requirements below.